jelub2/backend2020/readme.md

 In order to interact with the project it's needed to connect a MongoDB database to it.
 For example you could use a free MongoDB Atlas instance, which is an online database provided by MongoDB.
 Check out this page for more information: https://www.mongodb.com/cloud/atlas.

 When you got a MongoDB database running you can connect it to the project by adding a .env file to the project.
 In this file the following needs to be added:
 MONGODB_URI = <url to database>
 Make sure the username and password of the database are in the url.

-Now you can run the project by entering "NPM Start" in the terminal
+Now you can run the project by entering "NPM Start" in the terminal.
 The project should run on: http://localhost:3000

 # Contact
 By any issues, hints or improvements, please open a new issue at this repo.